 - Import your dream home floor plan, draw the walls with QuantifyAR and do a virtual walkthrough

-QuantifyAR requires a device running iOS 11 or newer with an A9 processor or better.
-This includes iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, and iPad pro models.
+QuantifyAR requires a device running iOS 13 or newer with an A9 processor or better.
+This includes iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone 11, iPhone 12, and iPad pro models.